timtyree/tbins/README.md

 # Time Bins for Classification (tbins)

-Time bins for classification of categorical information encoded in point processes using ensembles of gradient boosted decision trees.
+Time bins for classification of categorical information encoded in neural point processes using ensembles of gradient boosted decision trees.

 [This is a comment that will be hidden.
 Hurray for Science!]: #